-Now the main difficulty arises: although the complex parameter $\lambda$ in the above definition is unrestricted, the plane waves themselves are only locally well-defined on $AdS_d$.
-An exception occurs when $\lambda$ takes integer values; in that case the plane waves are globally well-defined.
-In the general case, however, it requires additional effort to construct single-valued plane waves on the covering space $\wt \AdS$.
-This issue will be addressed in detail in the next section.
+The main challenge now emerges: although the complex parameter $\lambda$ in the above definition can take any value, the plane waves themselves are only locally well-defined on AdS$_d$.
+An exception occurs when $\lambda$ is an integer; in this case, the plane waves are globally well-defined.
+For non-integer $\lambda$, however, constructing single-valued plane waves requires additional effort on the covering space $\widetilde{\text{AdS}}_d$.
+This issue will be discussed in detail in the following section.

 10 pt